CosmicMind/Graph/README.md

 The following are samples to see how Graph may be used within your applications.

-* Visit the [Samples](https://github.com/CosmicMind/Samples) project to see example projects using Graph.
+* Visit the [Samples](https://github.com/CosmicMind/Samples) repo to see example projects using Graph.

 ## Creating an Entity for an ImageCard